Shiraz, Hunter Valley Style

 Loved by fans, praised by wine critics, and poured across the country, it is undeniable that Hunter Valley Shiraz has something special.
 Here in the Hunter Valley, we don’t make wines en masse.
 We value quality and character over volume, and it shines through.
 A trailblazer of Australia’s grape-growing and winemaking industry for almost 200 years, Hunter Valley Wine Country has cultivated its own distinctive pedigree of hand-crafted Shiraz.
 Thanks to the rise of a dynamic new generation of producers, the region’s heart continues to beat for adventurous winemaking that inspires and delights.

-Shiraz, Hunter Valley style, is medium-bodied, bright, aromatic and contemporary, shaped by the warm subtropical climate with maritime influences and friable red duplex and loam soils.
+Shiraz, Hunter Valley style, is medium-bodied, bright, aromatic and contemporary, shaped by the warm subtropical climate.
 Young Hunter Shiraz can show red and dark berries, spice and plenty of soft, fine tannin, but as they age, they becomes more complex, with earthy, leathery overtones and a beautiful perfume.
 It also acquires a silkiness and grace, becoming a smooth, wonderfully complex and multi-layered wine.
 Hunter Valley Shiraz is both expressive and versatile, making it an excellent wine for pairing.

 Hunter Valley plays an important part in the history of Shiraz as not only the birthplace of Shiraz in Australia but as custodians to some of the oldest and rarest Shiraz vines in the world.
 Shiraz vines dating back to 1867 are still carefully tended to today.
 The Hunter Valley continues to trailblaze and evolve with today’s viticulturists and winemakers centering on sustainability and exploring minimal intervention to showcase the fruit’s purity and highlight the distinct character of each vineyard site.